 Session trace exported and stored before log rotation

-Fault origin identified by step number
+Fault origin identified by exact step number

-Failure mode classified (hallucination / tool misfire / context poisoning / cost runaway)
+Failure mode classified — hallucination, tool misfire, context poisoning, cost runaway

-Full cascade path documented from fault origin to final output
+Cascade path documented from fault origin to final output

-All external actions after fault origin enumerated
+Every external action after fault origin enumerated

 Reversible vs. irreversible actions identified and remediated

-Detection gap described: what monitoring would have caught this earlier?
+Detection gap described — what monitoring would have caught this earlier

-Alert configured for the failure signature (anomaly flag, token spike, or loop pattern)
+Alert configured for the failure signature — anomaly flag, token spike, or loop pattern

 Structural tracing from day one